aruncdl/arunblog/content/post/cast-iron-dosa/index.md

 1. Put cast iron tawa on medium flame
 2. Apply gingelly oil (or any vegetable oil) and spread it with a sliced onion or a clean tissue
+3. Sprinkle water to cool down the pan (this allows us to spread the batter evenly)
-3. Pour a ladle of batter on the middle of the pan and carefully spread it in round circular motion
+4. Pour a ladle of batter on the middle of the pan and carefully spread it in round circular motion
-4. Allow the batter to partially cook
+5. Allow the batter to partially cook
-5. Pour a few drops of oil on the dosa (to make it crispier)
+6. Pour a few drops of oil on the dosa (to make it crispier)
-6. Once the dosa turns golden brown and crispy, using a spatula, flip it to allow the other side to cook
+7. Once the dosa turns golden brown and crispy, using a spatula, flip it to allow the other side to cook
-7. Take it off the tawa and enjoy your dosa!
+8. Take it off the tawa and enjoy your dosa!

 #### Bring your home closer with food